anunna/blackarch-wiki/troubleshooting.md

 ### Option 2

-Add missing key
+Add missing key:
 ```
 echo "F9A6E68A711354D84A9B91637533BAFE69A25079:4:" >> /usr/share/pacman/keyrings/blackarch-trusted
 pacman-key --populate
 ```
-Update the system to verify
+Update the system to verify:
 ```
 pacman -Syu
 ```